rafmudaf/wcomp/README.md

 This framework should remain the point of the connection across this class of software.

 The architecture of this framework is outlined below.
-The integrated software are dependencies of `wcomp`, but the source code is external.
+The integrated wake modeling software are dependencies of `wcomp`, but their source code is external to this repository.
 The `windIO` package is used both to define the comparison cases and to load the input files.

 ```mermaid
 graph TD